The Uninvited (1944 film): Plot

-Rick stages a séance to persuade Stella her mother wants her to stay away from Windward House but the ghost takes over and says it is guarding Stella.
+Rick stages a séance to persuade Stella that her mother wants her to stay away from Windward House; however, the ghost takes over and says it is guarding Stella.
 Stella becomes possessed by the spirit and begins muttering in Spanish.
 Beech is distressed by Stella's renewed involvement with Windward and sends her to a sanatorium run by Miss Holloway, Mary's friend and confidante.
-The Fitzgeralds visit the sanatorium, unaware Stella is there; they question Holloway, who says after Mary's death, she took care of Carmel, who had contracted pneumonia and eventually died of it.
+The Fitzgeralds visit the sanatorium, unaware Stella is there; they question Holloway, who says Mary found out about the affair and took Carmel to Paris, leaving her there.
+Carmel subsequently returned to England, abducted the infant Stella from Windward House, and during a confrontation, pushed Mary off the cliff to her death.
+After Mary's death, Holloway took care of Carmel, who had contracted pneumonia and eventually died of it.
 Looking through his predecessor's records, Dr. Scott discovers Holloway may have hastened Carmel's death.

-Dr. Scott is called away to care for an ailing Beech, who tells him Stella is at the sanitarium.
+Dr. Scott is called away to care for an ailing Beech, who tells him Stella is at the sanatorium.
 Rick, Pam, and Scott telephone Miss Holloway to inform her they are on their way.
 Holloway tells Stella the Fitzgeralds have invited her to live with them.
 Stella happily takes the train home.
 Holloway tells Rick, Pam, and Scott that Stella is on her way to Windward House.
 There, Stella finds her grandfather in the studio; with the last of his strength, Beech begs Stella to leave, but she remains at his side.
 When a ghost manifests, Beech succumbs to a heart attack.
-Stella welcomes the ghost, believing it to be her mother, but the apparition frightens her and she flees towards the cliff.
+Stella at first welcomes the ghost, believing it to be her mother, but then the apparition frightens her and she flees towards the cliff.

 Rick and Dr. Scott arrive just in time to rescue Stella from the crumbling cliff.
 Back inside, the group return to the physician's journal, which the friendly spirit has opened at a certain page.
 They discover Carmel gave birth to a child in Paris, where Stella was born.
 The group realizes Carmel is Stella's mother, freeing Carmel's spirit to leave Windward, but something evil has remained.
 After sending everyone away, Rick confronts the spirit of Mary Meredith, telling her they are no longer afraid of her and that she no longer has any power over them.
 Defeated, Mary's spirit departs.

 Cast

-Cast adapted from the American Film Institute film database.
+Cast according to the American Film Institute film database.